 Now the world's largest multichannel retailer of video games, GameStop traces its roots to Babbage's, a small software retailer that started in Dallas, Texas.
 The metamorphosis from Babbage's into GameStop began with a series of mergers.
 The first was with Software Etc., a deal in which Babbage’s Etc. LLC was formed.

 In 1999, Babbage's Etc. was sold to Barnes & Noble.
 The next merger was with Funco, Inc., which was acquired by Barnes & Noble in June 2000.
 Following this acquisition, Babbage's Etc became a wholly-owned subsidiary of Funco.
-At the end of 2000, Funco changed its name to GameStop and, in 2002, the company completed its initial public offering on the New York Stock Exchange.
+At the end of 2000, Funco changed its name to GameStop, and in 2002 the company completed its initial public offering on the New York Stock Exchange.

-In 2009, GameStop took a major step by initiating a digital growth strategy that included a Nov. acquisition of Jolt Online Gaming, an Ireland-based publisher of free-to-play titles.
+In 2009, GameStop took a major step by initiating a digital growth strategy that included a November acquisition of Jolt Online Gaming, an Ireland-based publisher of free-to-play titles.

-In June of 2010, GameStop's Board of Directors announced the promotion of existing executives into new positions within the company.
+In June 2010, GameStop's Board of Directors announced the promotion of existing executives into new positions within the company.
 The promotions included: Daniel A. DeMatteo, executive chairman, from chief executive officer; Paul Raines, chief executive officer, from chief operating officer; Tony D. Bartel, president, from executive vice president of merchandising and marketing; and Robert A. Lloyd, executive vice president and chief financial officer, from senior vice president and acting interim chief financial officer.
-In Jan.
-2010, Michael K. Mauler was promoted to executive vice president of GameStop international.
+In January 2010, Michael K. Mauler was promoted to executive vice president of GameStop international.

-In March of 2011, GameStop again executed on its digital growth strategy, acquiring streaming technology company Spawn Labs and digital distribution service Impulse.
+In March 2011, GameStop again executed on its digital growth strategy, acquiring streaming technology company Spawn Labs and digital distribution service Impulse.